About this Paper

 The number of connected machine-to-machine devices has increased 300% since 2008.

-McKinsey Global Institute
+– McKinsey Global Institute

-Many organizations have a hard time keeping up with the rapidly accelerating pace of change, especially when their teams work in silos using outmoded systems.
+Delivering these products to market requires teams to operate at different cadences and introduces new methodologies and practices.
+But many organizations have a hard time keeping up with the rapidly accelerating pace of change, especially when their teams work in silos using outmoded systems.

-Strategic Supply-Chain Collaboration Is Key
+Strategic Collaboration Is Key

 The demand for highly functional device performance requires deeper collaboration among teams developing products.
 This includes everyone across the supply chain.

-Obstacles to Optimized Product Development
+Five Obstacles to Optimized Product Development

 Strategies for Modern Requirements Management

-Practices for Immediate Impact
+FIVE Practices to IMPLEMENT for Immediate Impact

-Establish a Common Definition of Success
+1. Establish a Common Definition of Success

-Empower Better Decision-Making
+2. Empower Better Decision-Making

-Tighten Up Your Traceability
+3. Tighten Up Your Traceability

 In development, traceability generally refers to engineering activities such as change impact analysis (examining dependencies to resolve issues arising from changes), change and risk analysis (supporting general engineering and management reporting procedures) and verification (requirements have test cases, epics have stories, systems have components, components have sub-components).

-Collaborate with Purpose
+4. Collaborate with Purpose

-Modern collaboration for systems engineers means connecting data to people — not a feedback free-for all.
+Modern collaboration for systems engineers means connecting data to people — not a feedback free-for-all.
 The key to purposeful collaboration is keeping communication connected to the work.

-Reuse Your IP
+5. Reuse Your IP

 Don’t limit reuse to code; you can repurpose entire IP blocks — design artifacts, specifications, test cases, content for data sheets and process information — at the outset of new development.
 With purposeful collaboration integrated into your product development process, you can import every conversation and decision about changes into new projects.
 The key benefit is that teams can be confident they are using only the latest approved and validated information.
 With best practices built on reusing IP, organizations have a template for repeatable success.